-Issues and support documentation are solicited at any juncture during the year.
+Issues may be raised at any time.
 The RPC Chair will evaluate the submitted materials and, if it is deemed necessary to judge the potential utility and value of specific actions, he or she will seek further justification from the sponsoring unit.
 The ultimate decision of the RPC Chair relative to accepting, modifying, or rejecting suggested actions will be forwarded to the originating unit.
 Responsibilities for statement development (for those suggestions accepted) will proceed as outlined in the “Protocol for American Fisheries Society Policy Action,” which is as follows.